slatedocs/slate/source/index.html.md

 ```

+Returns the metadata for the object from the specified URI.

-### Returns GenBank for the object with the specified URI
+## Returns GenBank for the object with the specified URI

+`GET <URI>/gb`

 Returns the GenBank for the object from the specified URI.

-`GET <URI>/gb`

 ```javascript
 const fetch = require("node-fetch");